 As the COVID-19 crisis accelerated the digital transformation timeline across the business world, one estimate suggests we collectively crammed 5.3 years of digital transformation activity into the first half of 2020.
-Contact centers grew more critical to business success as organisations relied on them to nurture customer relationships through fluctuating service levels and an evolving world of work.
-This forced contact centres in every segment to become more agile in their operations and more flexible with their technical infrastructure, pushing the contact centre world across a major inflection point.
+Contact centers grew more critical to business success as organizations relied on them to nurture customer relationships through fluctuating service levels and an evolving world of work.
+This forced contact centers in every segment to become more agile in their operations and more flexible with their technical infrastructure, pushing the contact center world across a major inflection point.

-With the Cloud Transformation fully here in the present, the modern multi-channel contact centre has entered a Cloud-Smart Era.
+With the cloud transformation fully here in the present, the modern multi-channel contact center has entered a cloud-smart era.
 This next phase of cloud transformation moves from a reactive approach — solving urgent business problems with cloud-based solutions — to more proactive strategies for achieving key business goals.
-The paradigm around the value of the cloud has shifted: No longer narrowly focused on efficiency or cost-reduction strategies, contact centres are increasingly looking to leverage the inherent agility, flexibility and computing power of the cloud to do more — and be ready for whatever comes next.
+The paradigm around the value of the cloud has shifted: No longer narrowly focused on efficiency or cost-reduction strategies, contact centers are increasingly looking to leverage the inherent agility, flexibility and computing power of the cloud to do more — and be ready for whatever comes next.

-The next phase of the cloud-powered contact centres is focused more on what and how than where, because the where will increasingly become a given: in the cloud.
+The next phase of the cloud-powered contact centers is focused more on what and how than where, because the where will increasingly become a given: in the cloud.

 These insights are driving our latest survey report on the State of the Contact Center.
 Our 2021 report dives deep into this inflection point in the cloud transformation of the contact center, revealing seven key insights: